The following patent was granted by

 (see Table 1) with a copy of the visitor's identification

-The next step in the check-in process is depicted in
+next step in the check-in process is depicted in block 25 in

-Kiosk 1.
-The Kiosk 1 then informs the visitor via the
+to the Visitor-Visa Kiosk 1.
+The Kiosk 1 then informs the

-display unit 8 that he needs to visit, in person, the
+visitor via the display unit 8 that he needs to visit, in

-nearest Customs and Immigration office within a specified
+person, the nearest Customs and Immigration office within a

 Visitor-Visa Office", block 80 in FIG. 2.
 The Visitor-Visa